cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

   script: ./publish.sh
 ```

-Cirrus CI encrypts variables with a unique per repository 256-bit encryption key so forks and even repositories within
+Cirrus CI encrypts variables with a unique per-repository 256-bit encryption key, so that forks and even repositories within
 the same organization cannot re-use them. `qwerty239abc` from the example above is **NOT** the content of your encrypted
 variable, it's just an internal ID.
 No one can brute force your secrets from such ID.
 In addition, Cirrus CI doesn't know
 a relation between an encrypted variable and a repository for which the encrypted variable was created.